Da-OOn/server_socket/README.md

 # Socket Communication Example

 This repository contains two Python scripts for demonstrating socket communication between a client and a server.
 The client executes a Python script (`main_cache.py`) and sends the results to the server.
+This repository is for team Jaegal-DulDul!

 ## Files